ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter2.md

 # Chapter 2.
 Understanding compile-time language features

 The key for getting used to opto language is getting used to writing compile time code.
-Compile time code is executed in compile time, and it is used to generate runtime code that can run efficiently on the target.
+Compile time code is executed during compilation, and it is used to generate efficient runtime code for the target.

 Compile time code follows functional style.
 In functional programming, every expression can be treated as a function.
 Using this feature, functional programming is constructed by applying and composing functions.
 This makes modularizing and structuring programs easier than conventional iterative programs.
 Functional programming makes program easier to debug, and harder to make mistakes.
 If you are new to functional programming, this will guide you getting used to it and you will see true benefit that functional programming brings us.

 ### let binding (expression)
 'let' expression in opto language is used to bind a value to a symbol.
 Symbols defined using 'let' is immutable (which means the value cannot be changed).
-Therfore, all symbols in opto language is immutable.
+Therefore, all symbols in opto language is immutable.
 This might sound uncomfortable, but it prevents lots potential bugs that mutable variable can cause.

 Important thing to remember about 'let' is that we must provide some expression that returns some value after using 'let'.
 As I said before, everything is 'function' in functional programming.
 In mathematics (not in programming), deterministic function should always return some value.
 When its parameters are equal, function should always return a same value.
 That applies same in opto language.
 Since 'let' expression is also a function, we need some way to return a value.
-But, 'let' expression itself has no value to return.
+But the 'let' expression itself has no value to return.
 Therefore, we add some other expression at the end to return some value.

 Here is an example designed to help your understanding.
 ```